-The Right to Information (RTI) Act 2005, is considered a historic and one of the most widely accepted legislations in independent India that reimagined and redefined the idea of citizen participation in democracy.
-The passing of the Act was the culmination of a public movement and campaign for transparency and accountability in public governance, spearheaded initially by the Mazdoor Kisan Shakti Sangathan (MKSS) and later by the National Campaign for the Peoples’ Right to Information (NCPRI) in the 1990s and early 2000s in rural Rajasthan.
+The Right to Information (RTI) movement is an important contribution of the people of Rajasthan to the continuing constitutional legacy of transparency and accountability and the people’s right to know.
+The passing of the Act was the culmination of a public movement spearheaded initially by the Mazdoor Kisan Shakti Sangathan (MKSS) and later by the National Campaign for the Peoples’ Right to Information (NCPRI) in the 1990s and early 2000s.

 In 1996, a 44-day sit-in protest (dharna) took place in Beawar, a small town located in central Rajasthan.
 This event eventually led to a nationwide campaign for the Right to Information, the story of which has been documented in the book The RTI Story.
 As a tribute to this historic struggle, twenty years later the Municipal Council of Beawar unanimously decided to erect a memorial (shilalekh), at the Chang Gate where the protest was held.
 This was perhaps the first memorial of the peoples’ right to know anywhere in the world.